anyaevostinar/anyaevostinar.github.io/classes/111-f24/syllabus.md

 | C+ |  1-24%  |  76-99%  |
 |C |  0%   |   100%  |

+**Note that all LOs must be at proficiency or master for a C or higher.**

 | Grade | Percent LOs at Proficiency or Mastery | Percent LOs at **Not Yet Proficient** |
 |-------|----------|-------------|
 | C- | 75-99% | 1-25% |